AndeePark/The-Randomness-of-Destiny/README.md

     6. Proper indentation and naming styles

        The variables in the files are related to their actual meaning.
+The indentation is used to clearify the relevant relations of each segement.

     7. In-code documentation